 E-commerce: A growth accelerator for this Quebec camera manufacturer

-The company, now called GTX, grew quietly during a decade.
-Things took a turn upwards in 2016, after GTX developed cameras that could send images via cellular network.
+The company, now called Vosker, grew quietly during a decade.
+Things took a turn upwards in 2016, after it developed cameras that could send images via cellular network.
 Consumers raved about this innovation, and business took off.
-In 2019, GTX decided to develop a second market by creating the Vosker brand, under which it manufactured security cameras.
+In 2019, the company decided to develop a second market by creating the Vosker brand, under which it manufactured security cameras.

 The Victoriaville, Quebec-based company faced one remaining challenge: how can it reach consumers around the world?
 It found its answer in e-commerce, which has since enabled the company to record annual sales growth of nearly 3,000% for some of its products.